Wondering what the OAS payment dates for 2022 are? Then this post is for you.

 The maximum OAS benefit for period starting January 2022 is $642.25 if your 2020 income does not exceed $79,054.

 OAS pension starts getting clawed back once your income reaches $81,761 and is reduced to zero with an income of $133,141.

 Your tax slips are available in your My Service Canada Account by February 1.
 But if you’re not signed up for online access, then the T4 tax slips are mailed out towards the end of February for the previous tax years.
 If you don’t receive your tax slips, please contact Service Canada.

 You can expect OAS applications to take between 60-90 days and longer in many cases.
 You are allowed to apply up to 11 months earlier than your pension start date.
 So take advantage of this window to avoid any delays in your payment.

-For the current period, the maximum income to qualify for GIS is $18,984 if you’re single and up to a family income $45,504 if you have a spouse or common-law partner and they’re not receiving OAS.
+For the current period, the maximum income to qualify for GIS is $20,208 if you’re single and up to a family income of $48,432 if you have a spouse or common-law partner and they’re not receiving OAS.

-OAS pension amounts and the supplements will be going up in July 2021 due to the quarterly indexation.
-Also, a one-time payment of $500 will be paid to eligible seniors by August 2021.
+OAS pension amounts and the supplements will be going up in July 2022 due to the quarterly indexation.
+Also, OAS will increase by 10% in July 2022 for eligible seniors aged 75 and above.

 If you found this post about OAS payment dates, its eligibility and how much OAS payments you can receive helpful, check the other related posts linked below.